• AI games work best as creative tools, not passive entertainment. The best options let kids build, create, and problem-solve

 That got me thinking about AI games for kids more broadly.
-After spending six months testing every AI-powered game and interactive tool I could find with my three kids (ages 3, 5, and 8), I've learned that the best AI games don't feel like AI at all.
+After spending over a year testing every AI-powered game and interactive tool I could find with my three kids (ages 3, 6, and 8), I've learned that the best AI games don't feel like AI at all.
 They feel like magic, play, and discovery.

 What Makes a Good AI Game for Kids?

-Before diving into specific tools, here's what I've learned separates the good AI games from the forgettable ones:
+Before getting into specific tools, here's what I've learned separates the good AI games from the forgettable ones:

 Instant feedback loops.
 Kids have zero patience for loading screens or complicated setups.
 The best AI games respond in seconds, keeping that sense of "I made this happen" strong.